-\hermeian{} haloes are unique to paired-halo systems like the Local Group.
+\hermeian{} haloes are a universal feature of paired- and multi-halo systems, like the Local Group and massive clusters.
 Although rare, their high concentrations make them promising targets to detect DM annihilation signals.
 The highly anisotropic spatial distribution of the \hermeian{} haloes will assist in the search for these objects in observational campaigns, and analyses of DM annihilation signals could be enhanced further by carrying out a combined likelihood analysis of the separate sources.
-The trajectories of the \hermeian{} haloes through the Local Group primary haloes could also facilitate the exchange of baryonic material, affecting the evolution and star formation histories of the MW and M31 galaxies.
-The mass function of the \hermeian{} population is similar to that of the isolated field haloes, suggesting that there could be many \hermeian{} haloes that are not resolved in current simulations.
-Furthermore, the low-mass haloes that are resolved are more susceptible to artificial disruption from numerical effects, a process that is exacerbated during interactions with massive hosts.
+The mass function of the \hermeian{} population is similar to that of the regular field haloes, suggesting that there could be many \hermeian{} haloes that are not resolved in current simulations.
+The low-mass haloes that are resolved are more susceptible to artificial disruption from numerical effects, a process that is exacerbated during interactions with massive hosts.
 Therefore, higher resolution hydrodynamic simulations of constrained Local Group systems are needed to estimate the abundance of \hermeian{} haloes and galaxies in the Local Group.
-They will also help to understand better how \hermeian{} haloes affect the evolution of the baryonic component of the MW and M31 haloes and their satellites, and will also shed light on the potential of the \hermeian{} haloes for indirect DM searches.
+They will also help to understand better how \hermeian{} haloes affect the evolution of the baryonic component of the MW and M31 haloes and their satellites, and will also shed light on the potential use of the \hermeian{} haloes for indirect DM searches.
 Some galaxies, such as those in the NGC~$3109$ association, are promising \hermeian{} candidates.